Skip to main content

 READ ON

-The best training programs don’t just happen—they’re the result of intentional work, research, and customization.
+The best learning and development programs don’t just happen—they’re the result of intentional work, research, and customization.

 Creating a successful and effective Learning and Development (L&D) program will benefit your entire company.
-Employees do best when they have opportunities to grow and learn, and will thrive in companies where they are supported and encouraged in their career growth.
-Solid training programs increase employee satisfaction and loyalty—enabling you to retain great people.
+People do best when they have opportunities to grow and learn, and employees thrive in companies where their career growth is supported and encouraged.
+Solid training programs increase employee satisfaction and loyalty, enabling you to retain great people.

-Successful L&D programs also help your company improve generally.
-They can identify skill gaps and position your team to reach company goals.
+Successful L&D programs also help your company improve.
+They identify skill gaps and position your team to reach company goals.

 So let’s get started!
-There are four critical steps to creating a successful program for your company: assess needs, create a strategic plan, integrate into HR processes, and measure results.
+To create a successful program, your company should follow four critical steps: assess needs, create a strategic plan, integrate into HR processes, and measure results.

-One of the first questions to ask when creating an L&D program for your company is what you want the users to take away.
+One of the first questions to ask when creating a learning and development program for your company is, “What do you want the users to take away?”
 Start with the end in mind.
 What’s the goal?
 This is critical for the final outcome.
-Without a clear idea of where you want to go, your program can become messy or fail to address issues.
+Without a clear idea of where you want to go, your program can become messy or fail to address your core issues.

-One of the biggest mistakes at this first stage is rushing in without understanding your company’s needs or making assumptions.
-It can be easy to start working based on what you personally want for the program, but don’t confuse your wants with the actual needs.
+One of the biggest mistakes at this first stage is rushing in, making assumptions or not yet understanding your company’s needs.
+It’s tempting to start your plan based on what you personally want for the program, but don’t confuse your wants with the actual needs.

-At this stage, learning and understanding is essential.
+At this stage, learning and understanding are essential.
 To gain the information you need for an effective L&D program, you’ll need to do an assessment using:

 • Surveys